Universal Precision Limits in General Open Quantum Systems

 \sectionprl{Main results}With the key quantities defined above, we are now ready to present our main results; the proof is deferred to Appendix A. We begin by considering current-type observables that satisfy the time-antisymmetry condition $\phi(\widetilde{\gamma})=-\phi(\gamma)$.
 These include, but are not limited to, time-integrated currents commonly studied in conventional TUR formulations \cite{Gingrich.2016.PRL}.
 As our first main result, we prove that the relative fluctuation of any time-antisymmetric current is bounded from below by a function of both the entropy production $\Sigma$ and the forward-backward asymmetry $\Sigma_*$:

 Here, $f(x)= 4[\Phi(x/2)/x]^2-1\in(0,+\infty)$ is a monotonically decreasing function, and $\Phi$ denotes the inverse function of $x\tanh(x)$.
 The relation \eqref{eq:main.res.1} can be interpreted as a generalized quantum TUR.
 It implies that achieving high precision in current-type observables necessarily requires either high dissipation or significant forward-backward asymmetry.
 In other words, both thermodynamic irreversibility and dynamical asymmetry contribute to constraining fluctuations in open quantum systems.
-The generalization of this result to arbitrary initial states is straightforward and is presented in the Supplemental Material (SM) \cite{Supp.PhysRev}.
+A generalization of this result to arbitrary initial states is provided in Ref.~\cite{Supp.PhysRev}, where a boundary term arising from initial conditions is incorporated into the bound.